debesheedas/MyMargdarshaka/README.md

 If built locally, in order to see the authentication in action, please follow these steps on Android Studio:
 * On the right panel, click on ```Gradle``` ➝ expand ```Tasks``` ➝ expand ```android``` ➝ double tap ```signiningReport```.
 * In the console below, copy **SHA1** key.
-* Navigate to [Firebase Project Console Settings](https://console.firebase.google.com/u/1/project/mymargdarshaka/settings/general/android:com.example.mymargdarshaka), scroll down and under 'Your apps', add your SHA1 figerprint.
+* Navigate to [Firebase Project Console Settings](https://console.firebase.google.com/u/1/project/mymargdarshaka/settings/general/android:com.example.mymargdarshaka), scroll down and under **Your apps**, add your SHA1 figerprint.

 *(Currently, this can only be performed by authorized users)*